Visual Snow FAQ

 Visual snow/static was first reported in the Transactions of the American Ophthalmological Society in 1944.
 Frank D. Carroll published descriptions of 6 patients experiencing visual disturbances induced by digitalis, a medication for heart ailments.
 These included “snowy vision, flashing and flickering lights, flowerlike figures, green and yellow vision, and colored floaters”.
 All 6 patients underwent ophthalmic (eye) examinations, and findings were negative.
 Carroll surmised that digitalis impaired the central nervous system, stimulating the cerebrum to cause disturbances.

 The condition, Visual Snow Syndrome (VSS), is named after its most common, primary symptom: Visual Snow (VS), which refers to seeing static, flickering dots, and flashing lights across the entire visual field 24/7 (with your eyes open and closed).
-Trying to see when experiencing VS is often likened to trying to see in the middle of a snowstorm or through a snow globe that has been shaken up; hence, this is how the term, Visual Snow, or VS, got its name.
+Trying to see when experiencing VS is often likened to trying to see in the middle of a snowstorm or through a snow globe that has been shaken; hence, this is how the term, Visual Snow, or VS, got its name.

 There are normal, benign circumstances that can cause one to see static, or Visual Snow (VS), temporarily across the visual field, including rubbing one’s eyes and switching from bright to dark or dark to bright lighting conditions.
 If the VS persists for more than three months and is accompanied by the symptoms in our Diagnostic Criteria, then this may be classified Visual Snow Syndrome (VSS).
 It is always best to consult a qualified medical professional for an official diagnosis.